2014 Museum Internships are Now Open!

-The MMA is offering two museum internships through its Natural Science Museum during the 2013 summer.
-The interns will gain valuable experience operating a small science museum, collecting data and organizing logistics for several research projects, assisting with educational programming, and learning about the plants, animals, birds and geology of Nantucket Island.
+The MMA is offering two museum internships through its Natural Science Museum during the 2014 summer.
+The interns will gain valuable experience operating a small science museum, caring for biological collections, collecting data and organizing logistics for several research projects, assisting with educational programming, and learning about the plants, animals, birds and geology of Nantucket Island.
 These positions are fully immersed in the study of natural science and environmental education.

-The ideal candidates have an interest and experience with entomology or ornithology.
+The ideal candidates have interest or experience with entomology, ornithology, or botany and experience with biological specimens is a plus but not required.
 This internship is a unique work opportunity for students who are looking for experience with museum collections, biological field research and environmental education.

 Nantucket Island is a resort community that swells to 60,000 people in the summer.
 There are 50 miles of beaches and over half the land area is conservation land.
 The mission of the MMA is to help people experience Nantucket’s land, sea and sky.
 Programs and facilities focus on environmental education, ecological research, astronomy, and historic preservation.